Bad-ptr/persp-mode.el/README.md

     (when (string= major-mode "inferior-emacs-lisp-mode")
       `(def-ielm-buffer ,(buffer-name) ,default-directory))))
 ```
-You must prepend that function to the `persp-save-buffer-functions` list (before the standard filtering functions couse it filters buffers starting with the '*').
+You must prepend that function to the `persp-save-buffer-functions` list (before the standard filtering functions because it filters buffers starting with the '*').

 The load function:
 ```lisp